quantleaf/quantleaf-language-documentation/README.md

 ```
 a list = [1,2,3]
 ```
-Example of two dimensional (a matrix)
+Example of two dimensional (a table)
 ```
 a complex kind of list = [[A,"B",123],[456,???,hello world]]
 ```